Apply for a heritage grant

 - preparation of a conservation management plan.

-Promotional projects must also relate to a place or object, and may involve publication of promotional material, and interpretive signage.
+Interpretive projects must relate to a place or object, and may involve publication of historical material, or interpretive signage.

-You can apply if you are any of the following:
+You can apply if you are the owner of the place or object.
+An owner can be:

 - an individual